itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 ---
-title: "Drawing Protip: Textures Are the Worst"
+title: "Drawing Protip: Textures Are the Worst."
 date: 2016-02-04
 author: pladd
 ---